How to Help Your Kids Eat Real Food

 “My kids would never eat that!”

 These are comments that I hear all the time when it comes to kids and real food.
-And my immediate answer is always the same – they aren’t too old; if you give them a chance, and if you are consistent, it really (pardon the pun) is possible to get your kids to eat real food.
+And my immediate answer is always the same – they aren’t too old; if you give them a chance, and if you are consistent, it really (pardon the pun) is possible to help your kids eat real food.
 So today I want to tell you about my story and what worked for me, and give you some tips that should also work for you.

 Since the age of 17, I thought I was eating healthfully.
 I was active, I read magazines such as Shape, Health and Fitness and took their nutritional advice.
-But it was only 5 years ago that I got tuned into a new type of healthy: real food.
+But it was 7 years ago that I got tuned into a new type of healthy: real food.
 We’re talking unprocessed, steer clear of preservatives, and focus on foods from nature.
 It was a new “diet”, in terms of foods that you seek, and I wanted my kids, who were at that time 8, 6, 4 and 1 to reap the benefits that I was.
 Because as parents, you know, we only want the best for our kids.

 When it comes to food, I believe that it is our job to educate and provide options for our kids.
 I cannot guarantee that my kids will always have adequate servings of fruits and vegetables when they grow up.
 I don’t know whether they will seek out organic (or frankly if they will be able to afford it, or even if it will be a “thing”), but I believe that it is my responsibility to give them the knowledge so that they can do with it what they please.
 (In the meantime, I’ll say a few prayers!)